What is Rheumatoid Arthritis?

 Diagnosis is determined using selection criteria of symptoms.
 An example criterion is the inflammation of three joints for a minimum of 6 weeks.
 Physical therapy is an important treatment during flare ups and remission to prevent further damage, and to maintain muscle strength and mobility.
 Other treatments include pain control medications, NSAID’s, glucocorticoids, and immunosuppressants.
 In some cases, during acute episodes the use of splinting and using assistant devices and braces can aid in maintaining correct alignment and body mechanics.
 In severe cases, surgery may be recommended to remove the Pannus, or to replace the joint.

-Can Nubax Trio help?
+Can Nubax Trio help with Rheumatoid Arthritis?

 By separating the vertebrae, Nubax Trio can improve blood supply to the joints of the spine.
 This enables more nutrients to be delivered to the joint spaces and promotes healthy cartilage development.
 Nubax Trio also correctly positions the body by aligning the spine with the hips and shoulders.
 By correcting any deviated alignment, Nubax Trio can help with proper physical mechanics.
 It is recommended to seek medical advice if you are unsure of the safety of spinal traction in your specific condition.